The Role of Leaders and Actors in Academy-Business Partnerships: Issues of Risk, Trust, Power, Ethics, and Cooperation

 Editor/Author Biographies

-Morgan R. Clevenger, EdD, MBA, is an Associate Professor of Management at Hiram College, OH, USA, and Professor of Management and Post-doctoral Fellow with Monarch Business School, Switzerland, in Corporate Social Responsibility and Global Business Ethics.
+Morgan R. Clevenger , EdD, MBA, is a tenured Associate Professor of Management and Chair of the Department of Management, Supply Chain Management, Marketing, & Digital Marketing in the Scarborough School of Business & Communication at Hiram College, OH, USA, and Professor of Management and Post-Doctoral Fellow with Monarch Business School, Switzerland, in Corporate Social Responsibility and Global Business Ethics.
 He has been a visiting professor in the Department of Management, Marketing, and Entrepreneurship in the Grove College of Business at Shippensburg University, PA, USA, and is erstwhile tenured Associate Professor of Entrepreneurship at Wilkes University, PA, USA.
 Clevenger is an award-winning professor and researcher.
-He attained a bachelor of science degree in journalism from the Reed College of Media and an MBA from the Chambers College of Business and Economics, both at West Virginia University.
+He attained a bachelor of science degree in journalism from the Reed School of Media and Communications (formerly the Perley Isaac Reed School of Journalism) and an MBA from the John Chambers College of Business and Economics, both at West Virginia University.
 Clevenger completed a doctorate in Educational Leadership and Policy Analysis at the University of Missouri-Columbia.
-Clevenger researches, writes, and presents on issues of higher education, management, entrepreneurship, and corporate social responsibility.
+Clevenger researches, writes, and presents on issues of higher education, management, nonprofit management, entrepreneurship, and corporate social responsibility.

 Archiving